-• A proposal narrative with the information included in Appendix 1 that details the first year of the program (October 1, 2021-September 30, 2022).
+a.
+A proposal narrative with the information included in Appendix 1 that details the first year of the program (October 1, 2022-September 30, 2023).
 This narrative includes an additional section from previous RSC funding opportunities where applicants will have to detail capacity development plans to reach higher anticipated refugee arrivals throughout the three years that the organization operates the RSC.

-- Budget summary, budget detail, and budget narrative.
+- b.
+Budget summary, budget detail, and budget narrative.
 Appendix 2 provides more guidance and information on the template for the budget proposal documents.
 Attachment A, included in this funding opportunity on Grants.gov, provides the template for the budget summary and detail and should be prepared in Excel format.
-The budget summary and budget detail also include columns for planned budgets in FY 2023 and FY 2024.
-In the budget narrative, organizations should also provide a brief summary of the anticipated additional resources needed to reach maximum departures in FY 2023 and FY 2024. - Completed SF-424, SF-424A, and SF-424B forms.
-PRM requires that Box 21 of the SF-424 be checked.
-Form SF-424B is now required only for those applicants who have not registered in SAM.gov or recertified their registration in SAM.gov since February 2, 2019 and completed the online representations and certifications.
-The SF-424 family forms are available for download on Grants.gov. - Risk analysis (separate from proposal narrative and from the security plan).
-The template for this document is attached to this funding opportunity on Grants.gov as Attachment C. - Organizational chart for award applicant. - Key personnel for award applicant. - Applicants must furnish names, titles, and brief biographical information on the education and experience of key personnel in implementing the program and key supervisory personnel; (i.e., the members of the professional staff in a program supervisory position engaged for or assigned to duties under the award).
-Resumes of key personnel must be provided in an annex (or provided for approval prior to hiring). - Copy of the organization's Prevention of Sexual Exploitation and Abuse (PSEA) Code of Conduct, and that there is a country or regional implementation plan specific to the country or region of the application. - Copy of the organization's security plan. - Copy of the organization's Accountability to Affected Populations (AAP) framework.
+The budget summary and budget detail also include columns for planned budgets in FY 2024 and FY 2025.
+In the budget narrative, organizations should also provide a brief summary of the anticipated additional resources needed to reach maximum departures in FY 2024 and FY 2025. - c.
+Applicants must submit a table (see Attachment B included as part of this funding opportunity on Grants.gov) detailing objectives and indicators for the project in FY 2023. - d.
+Completed and signed SF-424 and SF-424A.
+PRM requires that Box 21 of the SF-424 be checked. - Form SF-424B is required only for those applicants who have not registered in SAM.gov or recertified their registration in SAM.gov since February 2, 2019 and completed the online representations and certifications.
+The SF-424 family forms are available for download on Grants.gov. - e.
+Risk Analysis (separate from Proposal Narrative and from the Security Plan).
+For more information, please reference Attachment C. - f.
+Protection from Sexual Exploitation and Abuse (PSEA) Code of Conduct. - Consistent with the 2019 six IASC Principles and that there is a country or regional implementation plan specific to the country or region of the application, if applicable.